agerada/molecular_mic_analysis/README.md

-Both `tune.R` and `train.R` use “flat” cross-validation; however, `_nested.R` variants are available that use nested cross-validation, which is useful if external validation data is not available.
+Both `tune.R` and `train.R` use “flat” cross-validation; however, `_nested.R` variants are available that use nested cross-validation, which is useful if external validation data is not available (the nested variants were not used in this manuscript, as external validation data was available).

 Furthermore, `tune_annots_only.R` and `train_annots_only.R` restrict
 models to annotation models, which can be useful for quick results, as